J&J Medical Connect

 47 (85.4)

-No changes were observed between the pre selexipag and immediate post selexipag periods.
-Following >1 year of add-on selexipag therapy, there was an increase in maximal oxygen consumption during cardiopulmonary exercise testing (VO2 max) from 27.8 to 30.9 mL/kg/min and 6MWD from 503 to 513 m.
-In transition patients, no changes in functional testing were observed within the first year on selexipag, however the VO2 max levels decreased from the last follow-up (26 mL/kg/min vs 19.5 mL/kg/min).
-In both add-on and transition group, self-reported WHO FC did not differ significantly.
-The echocardiographic measures showed no change among the time points and right ventricular (RV) fractional area change remained stable in the add-on and transition groups throughout the immediate and most recent follow-ups.
-A greater frequency of improved RV function was observed in the add-on group, with 69% showing normal function before selexipag, 77% after selexipag, and 80% at follow-up.
+No changes were observed between the pre-selexipag and immediate post-selexipag periods.
+After >1 year of add-on selexipag therapy, maximal oxygen consumption during cardiopulmonary exercise testing (VO2 max) increased from 27.8 to 30.9 mL/kg/min, and 6MWD increased from 503 to 513 m.
+In transition patients, no changes in functional testing were observed within the first year on selexipag use; however, the VO2 max levels decreased from the last follow-up (26 mL/kg/min vs 19.5 mL/kg/min).
+In both the add-on and transition groups, self-reported WHO FC did not differ significantly.
+Echocardiographic measures showed no change across the time points, and right ventricular (RV) fractional area change remained stable in both groups throughout the immediate and most recent follow-ups.
+A higher frequency of improved RV function was observed in the add-on group, with 69% showing normal function before selexipag, 77% after selexipag, and 80% at follow-up.

 A subset of the patients underwent serial invasive monitoring with cardiac catheterization.
 The ratio of indexed pulmonary vascular resistance to systemic vascular resistance (PVRi/SVRi) improved in the entire cohort (n=34, 0.7 vs 0.55, P=0.011), the add-on cohort (n=16, 0.62 vs 0.53, P=0.034), and the transition cohort (n=19, 0.72 vs 0.58, P=0.181).

-Side effects were noted in 41% of patients that initiated selexipag at 200 mcg and 38% that initiated selexipag at 100 mcg.
+Side effects were reported in 41% of patients who initiated selexipag at 200 mcg and 38% of those who initiated therapy at 100 mcg.
 At the last follow-up, 17 patients discontinued selexipag at a median of 623 days (IQR, 393-1041) after initiation.
-Of which, 2 patients discontinued early (<30 days after initiation) due to AEs and the other 15 patients discontinued due to escalation of care in the context of clinical worsening.
+Of these, 2 patients discontinued early (<30 days after initiation) due to AEs, and the remaining 15 discontinued due to escalation of care in the context of clinical worsening.

-Takatsuki et al (2023)8 conducted a single center, retrospective cohort study to evaluate the efficacy, safety, and tolerability of selexipag in 11 patients with PAH.
+Takatsuki et al (2023)9 conducted a single center, retrospective cohort study to evaluate the efficacy, safety, and tolerability of selexipag in 11 patients with PAH.
 Of the 11 patients, 5 were children with a median (range) age of 9 (3-11) years and 6 were young adults with a median (range) age of 24.5 (19-28) years.
-Overall, 4 patients initiated selexipag as an initial prostacyclin therapy and 7 were transitioned from beraprost sodium (n=6) or epoprostenol (n=1).
+Overall, 4 patients initiated selexipag as their first prostacyclin therapy, while 7 were transitioned from beraprost sodium (n=6) or epoprostenol (n=1).

-Children weighing more than 40 kg were administered an adult dose of UPTRAVI and those weighing less than 40 kg were treated at 80 mcg/kg; dose was increased every 2 or 4 weeks to the maintenance dose.
-In 3 children who initiated selexipag as an upfront therapy, the initial doses/day were 100 mcg, 200 mcg, and 300 mcg, each, and the corresponding maintenance doses/day were 1200 mcg, 2000 mcg, and 2400 mcg, each.
-In 2 children who were transitioned, the initial doses/day were 400 mcg, each, and the corresponding maintenance doses/day were 1000 mcg and 2800 mcg, each.
+Children weighing >40 kg were administered an adult dose of selexipag, while those weighing <40 kg received 80 mcg/kg; doses were increased every 2 or 4 weeks to reach maintenance levels.
+In 3 children receiving selexipag as upfront therapy, initial doses/day were 100 mcg, 200 mcg, and 300 mcg, with corresponding maintenance doses/day of 1200 mcg, 2000 mcg, and 2400 mcg, respectively.
+In the 2 children transitioned to selexipag, initial doses/day were 400 mcg, with maintenance doses/day were 1000 mcg and 2800 mcg.

 The median (range) follow-up period after selexipag initiation was 2 (1-3) years.
-Disease severity was assessed in 10 patients, and none of them showed any improvement or deterioration in New York Heart Association (NYHA) FC.
+Disease severity was assessed in 10 patients, with none showing improvement or deterioration in New York Heart Association (NYHA) FC.
 There were no significant differences in brain natriuretic peptide (BNP) levels before and after selexipag initiation (P=0.23); however, 6MWD showed significant improvement (P=0.03).
 Nine of 11 patients underwent 1-year follow-up catheterization and showed statistically significant improvements in mPAP (P<0.01), PVRI (P<0.05), and cardiac index (P<0.01).
-AEs reported in ≥50% of young adults were headache (n=5; 83%) and nausea (n=3; 50%).
+AEs reported in ≥50% of young adults included headache (n=5; 83%) and nausea (n=3; 50%).
 Among children, 1 (20%) had headache and 1 (20%) had nausea.
-One young adult discontinued selexipag owing to severe headache, and the overall discontinuation rate was 9%.
+One young adult discontinued selexipag due to severe headache, yielding an overall discontinuation rate of 9%.

-The European Pediatric Pulmonary Vascular Disease Network (EPPVDN) investigated the safety and efficacy of add-on UPTRAVI in a prospective, observational study of 15 pediatric patients with PH.9 Eight patients had IPAH, 1 patient had heritable PAH, and 3 patients had PAH-CHD.
+The European Pediatric Pulmonary Vascular Disease Network (EPPVDN) conducted a prospective, observational study evaluating the safety and efficacy of add-on selexipag in 15 pediatric patients with PH.10 Of these, eight patients had IPAH, 1 patient had heritable PAH, and 3 patients had PAH-CHD.
 Most patients underwent right heart catheterization at baseline and at a median of 8 months.

-In 12 of 15 patients, UPTRAVI treatment was associated with the improvement of stabilization of mRAP, mPAP/mean systemic artery pressure, mean transpulmonary pressure gradient, diastolic transpulmonary pressure gradient, tricuspid annular plane systolic excursion, and FC at a median follow-up time of 8 months.9
+In 12 of 15 patients, selexipag treatment was associated with improvement or stabilization of mRAP, the mPAP/mean systemic artery pressure, mean transpulmonary pressure gradient, diastolic transpulmonary pressure gradient, tricuspid annular plane systolic excursion, and FC at a median follow-up time of 8 months.10

 Literature Search